Salim El Jebari

-Salim El Jebari El Hannouni (born 5 February 2004) is a professional footballer who currently plays as a forward for Spanish club CD Mirandés, on loan from Atlético Madrid.
-Born in Spain, he has represented Morocco at youth international level.
+Salim El Jebari El Hannouni (born 5 February 2004) is a professional footballer who currently plays as a forward for Spanish club Córdoba CF. Born in Spain, he has represented Morocco at youth international level.

 Club career

 Early career

 Born in Madrid to Moroccan parents, El Jebari started his career with Rayo Vallecano, before joining Atlético Madrid in 2018.

 Atlético Madrid

 El Jebari signed his first professional deal with the Atlético Madrid two years after joining, and then signed a three-year extension in March 2022.
 El Jebari appeared in the Atlético Madrid B team in January 2022, making his debut in a 2–0 Tercera Federación win against Parla.

 On 4 June 2023, El Jebari was selected for Atlético Madrid's senior squad and was an unused substitute for their La Liga fixture against Villarreal CF (a 2-2 draw).
 He made his first team debut the following 9 March, replacing Koke in a 2–0 away loss to Cádiz CF.